stefan-hoeck/idris2-pack/README.md

 itself is installed.

 At the moment, the philosophy of
-`pack` is to use a curated package set (which is hard-coded to `Pack.Types.db`) together with a specific Idris2 commit, used for building the packages.
+`pack` is to use a curated package set (which can be found at the [idris2-pack-db](https://github.com/stefan-hoeck/idris2-pack-db)) together with a repository.
+This specifies an Idris2 commit hash, used for building the packages.
 The packages are supposed to be tested to be compatible with each other.

 The idea is to have a package manager similar to Haskell's *stack*, where packages are being built and developed against a